 As teachers we recognise the importance of listening both in learning and as a vital social skill.
 Our job is to listen to our students and teach them how to listen.

-5. Explicitly teach the skill of listening (yes those acronyms do help).
-Break it down into components for students and then practise, (use role play, make posters, drammtise etc.) and reinforce students for using the skill appropriately.
+Yes those acronyms do help!
+Break it down into components for students and then practise, (use role play, make posters, dramatise etc.) and reinforce students for using the skill appropriately.